 OJJDP staff review the report in its entirety and issue findings via a formal letter to the state, signed by the OJJDP Administrator.
 The letter either confirms the state is in full compliance or it outlines the deficient areas.
-Nevada received a letter from OJJPD indicating full compliance on June 26, 2018 for the 2017 compliance year, which is equivalent to the Federal Fiscal Year (FFY)of October 1, 2016 through September 30, 2017.
-The 2018 Compliance Report, October 1, 2017 through September 30, 2018, was due to OJJDP on March 14, 2019 and was submitted on March 1, 2019.
-For oversight on this mandated requirement, the JJOC reviews and approves the annual Compliance Report submitted by the State to the OJJDP.
+Nevada received a letter indicating fully compliance from OJJPD on

+June 26, 2018 for the 2017 compliance year which is equivalent to the Federal Fiscal Year (FFY), October 1, 2016 through September 30, 2017.
+The 2018 Compliance Report, October 1, 2017 through September 30, 2018, is due to OJJDP on February 28, 2019.

+For oversight on this mandated requirement, the JJOC reviews and approves the annual Compliance Report submitted by the State to the OJJDP, which provides required data on the State's current compliance with the four core requirements of the JJDPA.